ykiu/gql-in-ts/README.md

 const graphql = () => (arg) => arg;
 ```

 The true value of `graphql` lies in its type definition.
-It constrains its arguments so that it only accepts a valid GraphQL query.
-If you forgot to provide a required argument for a field, for example, you'll get a TypeScript error.
-It also serves as a trigger for auto-completion.
-If you are using an editor that supports TypeScript, you'll get completion for field names.
+By wrapping your query with `graphql`, you'll get suppport from TypeScript like completion and type checking.

 You can split up a large query into smaller pieces, much like you do with GraphQL fragments: